dssoc/dssoc.github.io/course.md

 If you have questions about your grade for the final project at any time we can discuss them during our one-on-one meetings- the earlier you begin thinking about and developing your project, the more quickly and efficiently I can give you feedback to help you achieve the grade you desire.

-The final project will consist of two parts: a final presentation and a final paper.
+The final project will consist of three parts: two individual meetings with me (during our regular class time), a final presentation, and a final paper.

+**One-on-one Tutorial Meetings** To help you develop your final project, I ask that you meet with me individual towards the end of the semester so that we can discuss how to best identify a research question and suitable methods to answer it.
+These meetings will occur during our regularly scheduling class time, and a sign-up link for the meetings will be posted on slack several weeks before the first set of one-on-one meetings.
+All one-on-one meetings will be held in Dr. Bail's office, or via Zoom.

-**Your final project presentation** will be an opportunity to get feedback from Prof. Bail and your fellow students that can help you write a better paper.
+**Your final project presentation** will be an additional opportunity to get feedback from Prof. Bail and your fellow students that can help you write a better paper.
 The format of the presentation is entirely up to you.
 Feel free to use Google Slides, Powerpoint, or anything else that suits you.
 The presentations will be total 10 minutes including 8 minutes of presentation time and 2 minutes for questions and feedback.
 The presentation itself is ungraded, so only the final paper will be included in your final grade. ***Final presentations will happen during normal class hours - see course schedule for the sign-up link.***

 **Your final project paper** should be submitted as both an R Markdown (.Rmd) file and a knitted web page (.html) file by the ***deadline on Friday, December 16 at 5pm EDT***.
 It should be **at least 2,500 words** and the knitted web page SHOULD NOT include code blocks.
 The written component grading will follow [this rubric](https://docs.google.com/document/d/193_AZY56F-QWdsKxzuVv-0ZrMWwCvOqaXtgvRQbAYmM/edit?usp=sharing), and it should include the following components: